mooeypoo/MediaWiki-ExtensionStatus/README.md

 ## Note

-This is my very first MediaWiki extension, and I am pretty sure what I've done can be done better without the use of regular expressions to screenscrape the git repository off of gerrit.
-If you have suggestions or comments, please add them to the GitHub issues.
-You can also contact me through the site, or on IRC (irc.freenode.net) as _mooeypoo_
+*This is my very first MediaWiki extension!* (woohoo), and I am pretty sure what I've done can be done better.
+I took great care to try and follow the conventions, but please bear with me on errors and fixes, and if you find any, please add them to the GitHub issues -- I'd love to have good criticism that can make this extension useful to people!

+You can also contact me through moo[at]smarterthanthat[dot]com, or on IRC (irc.freenode.net) as _mooeypoo_

 ## Installation